joelwng28/Operating-Systems-Pintos-/README.md

 2. Submitting your Project:
   - [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

+BETA Installation Script:
+Tested on Ubuntu 16.04.
+Supports bash only.
+Run the install script: `source install.sh`
+Manual installation steps will be posted soon.

 <!-- Links -->
 [userprog]: https://web.stanford.edu/class/cs140/projects/pintos/pintos_3.html#SEC32